bigcommerce/dev-docs/docs/api-docs/management-apis/email-templates/email-template-examples.md

 <div class="HubBlock-content">

   ### Note
-  It is important to preview all changes and write your emails for [accessibility](https://www.w3.org/WAI/tips/writing/).
+  It is important to write your emails for [accessibility](https://www.w3.org/WAI/tips/writing/) and preview changes.

 </div>
 </div>